 Berry plants, while typically hardy, are still prone to certain pests and problems:

 - Birds – a barrier, such as EarthBox® Bird Netting is an effective way to stop these berry thieves.
 You can also tie reflective streamers around the container to scare birds away.
 Be sure to put out plenty of birdseed and suet cakes on the opposite side of your yard to keep birds satisfied elsewhere.

-- Slugs – placing copper tape around the bottom of your container will prevent slugs from crawling up to the plant.
+- Slugs – placing copper tape around the bottom of your planting box will prevent slugs from crawling up to the plant.

 - Fruit Flies – frequent treatments with Insecticidal Soap, combined with using the EarthBox® Insect Net can help keep fruit flies away from ripening berries.

 - Gray Mold – a fungal disease typical to strawberries; causes the crown and fruit to rot

 - Anthracnose – causes fruit to rot; common with strawberries

 - Rust – a fungal disease which can lead to reduced yield; common with blackberries

 - Mummyberry – a blueberry disease that causes fruit to rot and twigs to die back; typical in humid weather.

 The best method to prevent diseases from occurring on your berry plant is to keep gardening containers adequately spaced for good air flow; remove dead leaves and debris from the container and around the base of the plant; keep the ground around containers clean and free from litter and plant matter; and use fungal sprays as a preventive treatment before plants become infected.